A topic from the subject of Synthesis in Chemistry.

 Introduction

 Electrochemistry is the branch of chemistry that deals with the relationship between electricity and chemical reactions.
-In electrolysis, an electric current is used to drive a chemical reaction.
-In contrast, a galvanic cell (also known as a voltaic cell) is a device that uses a chemical reaction to generate an electric current.
+It encompasses two primary processes: electrolysis and the operation of galvanic cells (also known as voltaic cells).
+Electrolysis uses an electric current to drive a non-spontaneous chemical reaction, while a galvanic cell uses a spontaneous chemical reaction to generate an electric current.

 Electrolysis